Snowmobiles: Safety tips for families

-Check the condition of the trails.
-Do not snowmobile on ice if you’re not sure how thick it is or what condition it is in.
-In some areas, you may need to assess whether there is danger of an avalanche.
+- Check the condition of the trails.
+In some areas, you may need to see if there is danger of an avalanche.
+Do not snowmobile on ice if you’re not sure how thick it is or what condition it’s in.

-Be careful when fueling your snowmobile to avoid burns.
+- Be careful when fueling your snowmobile to avoid burns and explosions.

-Learn the signs of hypothermia (when body temperature drops to dangerously low levels) and what to do if this happens.
+- Learn the signs of hypothermia (when body temperature drops to dangerously low levels) and frostbite and what to do if this happens.

 Have the right equipment

-Snowmobiles should have brightly coloured antenna flags mounted on rods that are 1.2 m to 2.4 m long, located on the back of the snowmobile.
+- Snowmobiles should have brightly coloured antenna flags mounted on rods that are 1.2 m to 2.4 m long, located on the back of the machine.
 This is especially important if you’re driving in a hilly area, so that others can see you.

-Carry a first-aid kit, an emergency tool kit (with spark plugs, and drive and fan belts), an extra key, and a survival kit that includes flares.
-Carry a cellular phone if you’re in an area with service.
+- Carry a first-aid kit, an emergency tool kit (with spark plugs, and drive and fan belts), an extra key, and a survival kit that includes flares.

-Never drink alcohol or use non-prescription drugs before or while operating a snowmobile.
+- Never drink alcohol or use prescription or non-prescription drugs (including marijuana) that make you drowsy or alter your judgment before or while operating a snowmobile.

 Are there laws in Canada about operating snowmobiles?